CANopenNode/CANopenNode/doc/traceUsage.md

 **TRACE DOES NOT WORK IN THE LAST VERSION**

 CANopenNode includes optional trace functionality (non-standard).
-It monitors choosen variables from Object Dictionary.
+It monitors chosen variables from Object Dictionary.
 On change of state of variable it makes a record with timestamp into circular buffer.
 String with points can later be read via SDO.